chesahkalu/Bobo/README.md

 - For local development, `MySQL` is our chosen database, recognized for its reliability and robustness.
 - `Bootstrap` ensures our platform is responsive and mobile-friendly, adapting seamlessly to different devices.
 The front-end is open to further development with `React` in the future.
 - The system is containerized using `Docker`, bundling the app, its environment, and dependencies for consistent deployment.
-- We leverage `AWS` for cloud deployment, utilizing services like `RDS, S3, and EC2` for database management, file storage, and scalability.
+- `Azure` is used for hosting the application and database.
+Leveraging Azure's app services, PostrgreSQL database, and Azure Blob Storage for media files.
-- `Serverless` architecture is adopted in AWS for reduced operational overhead, automatic scaling, and cost efficiency.
+- CI/CD is implemented using `Github Actions` for automated code integration, automating the building and testing of the application, and deployment.
-- CI/CD is implemented using `Github Actions` for automated code integration and deployment. `AWS CodeBuild and AWS CodePipeline` are used for continuous delivery.
+- `Azure` DevOps is used for project management, issue tracking, and sprint planning.
-- `AWS CloudWatch and X-Ray` provide real-time monitoring, logging, and insights into application behavior.
+- `Azure` Monitor is used for monitoring the application and database performance.
 - For further details on the tech stack, please refer to the [documentation](https://drive.google.com/drive/folders/1AIiVTPoAHUFwb8M4En24w4JnKT1XB9iV?ths=true)

 ## Current Features